 For those investors with a zero tolerance for risk and hopes of earning continuous income, the post office monthly income account scheme is one of the best available options.
 The interest is paid at a 7.8% annual rate.

 The accounts opened between December of 2007 and November of 2011 will receive a bonus of 5% on the principal amount when they mature.
 Although the maturity period for this scheme is 5 years, you can withdraw earlier if you complete one year of deposit.
 Withdrawing between 1 year to 3 years of deposit results in a 2% deduction.
 If you withdraw between 3 years to 5 years, you will incur a 1% deduction from the total amount deposited.

 The post offices in India offer a special investment scheme for people aged 60 or above, which is called a senior citizen savings scheme.
 It is another type of risk-free instrument that can offer significant returns.
 An important clause is that if you retire under the Voluntary Retirement Scheme, or on super annuation, you are allowed to be between the 55 years to 60-year age bracket.

 However, remember that you have to open your account within the first month of receiving the retirement benefit, and the amount you deposit should not be greater than the retirement benefit amount received.
 An interest rate of 8.6% calculated annually can be availed under this scheme by those who invested after the 1st of April, 2016.

 4. Long-term Government Bond

 Another negligible-risk option with good returns, a long-term government bond pays interest once or twice a year.
-You can club it with the other investments to earn income all year round.
+You can club it with the other best investment plan for monthly income.
 Since they are traded on the secondary market, you can sell them whenever you wish.
 However, the catch is that you have to lock-in your funds for a considerably long tenor which can go up to 15 or 20 years.